Ryan-Biondo/The-Code-Quiz-Client/README.md

 ## **Overview**

 This project is a web client that connects to the Code Quiz server to provide a random list of quiztions from a pool of quizzes.
 This project is built with React and TypeScript.
-You can view the live version of my portfolio [here](https://www.thecodequiz.com).
+You can view the live version of the application [here](https://www.thecodequiz.com).

 The server can be found here:
 https://github.com/Ryan-Biondo/The-Code-Quiz-Server